Battle of Huế: Initial U.S. Marines counter-attacks

 As the Marines approached the southern suburbs of the city they came under increasing fire from the PAVN 804th Battalion.
 In one village, the troops dismounted and cleared the houses on either side of the main street before proceeding.
-During this fighting Company A, 1/1 Marines commander Captain Batchellor was wounded and Gunnery Sergeant John L. Canley assumed command of the Company.
+During this fighting Company A, 1/1 Marines commander Captain Batcheller was wounded and Gunnery Sergeant John L. Canley assumed command of the Company.
 He and Sergeant Alfredo Cantu Gonzalez led the Marines in the defense of the convoy, actions for which both men would later be awarded the Medal of Honor.
 The Marine convoy stopped several times to eliminate resistance in heavy house-to-house fighting before proceeding again.
 At about 15:15 the Marines managed to make their way toward the MACV Compound.
 By this time, the PAVN-VC attackers had pulled back their forces from the immediate vicinity of the Compound.
 Gravel met with Army Colonel George O. Adkisson, the senior U.S. advisor to the ARVN 1st Division.

 Leaving Company A behind to secure the MACV Compound, Gravel took Company G, reinforced by the three M48 tanks from the 3rd Tank Battalion and a few ARVN M24 light tanks from the 7th Armored Cavalry Squadron, and attempted to cross the Trường Tiền Bridge, the main bridge over the Perfume River.
 Gravel left the armor behind on the southern bank to provide direct fire support.
 As he later remembered, the American M48s were too heavy for the bridge and the ARVN tankers "refused to go."
-As the Marine infantry started across, a machine gun on the other end of the bridge opened fire, killing and wounding several Marines.
+As the Marine infantry started across, a machine gun on the other end of the bridge opened fire, killing and wounding several marines.
 One Marine, Lance corporal Lester A. Tully, later awarded the Silver Star for his action, ran forward, threw a grenade, and silenced the gun.
 Two platoons successfully made their way to the other side.
 They turned left and immediately came under automatic weapons and recoilless rifle fire from the Citadel wall.
 The Marines decided to withdraw.
 This was easier said than done as the PAVN-VC were well dug-in and firing from virtually every building in the Citadel.
 With the number of wounded rising, the Marines commandeered some abandoned Vietnamese civilian vehicles and used them as makeshift ambulances to carry out the wounded.
 Among the casualties on the bridge was Major Walter M. Murphy, the 1st Battalion S-3, or operations officer, who later died of his wounds.